camdrit/camyo-discord-bot/README.md

 All commands can be used with a mention to the bot instead of the ~ prefix as well.

 # Configuration
-* To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config file.
+* To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config (camyo.dll.config after building) file.

 # Building
 Before building from source be sure to install the following NuGet packages: